italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

       -  It MUST be set to ``jwt-client-attestation-pop``
       -  Currently under discussion in [`oauth-attestation-draft <https://vcstuff.github.io/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.html>`_].

-The body of the Wallet Instance Attestation Proof of Possession JWT MUST contain:
+The body of the Wallet Instance Attestation proof of possession JWT MUST contain:

 .. list-table::
     :widths: 20 60 20